-9 The ordinance required a permit application to be filed "with some [unspecified] city department and thereafter submitted [] 'to the Police Department and the Fire Department for 10 11 their approval."
-(Id. at p.
+5 The ordinance required a permit application to be filed "with some [unspecified] city 6 department and thereafter submitted [] 'to the Police Department and the Fire Department for 7 their approval.' " (Id. at p.
 870.)
-The court determined "the glaring and fatal defect in the section 12] is that it contains no standards whatsoever - let alone standards designed to be 'narrow, 13 objective and definite' - to guide and govern city officials in their decisions to grant or deny 14 permits."
+The court determined "the glaring and fatal defect in the section 8 [] is that it contains no standards whatsoever - let alone standards designed to be 'narrow, 9 objective and definite' - to guide and govern city officials in their decisions to grant or deny 10 permits."
 (Id. at p.
 870.)
-Importantly, the court also found the ordinance was "not only devoid of all standards but, to make matters worse, contains no guarantee that a permit will issue even if the 15 16 application meets all of the five conditions of the section. [] Assuming the conditions are met, the section states only that parades and demonstrations 'may be permitted.'"
+Importantly, the court also found the ordinance was "not only devoid of 11 all standards but, to make matters worse, contains no guarantee that a permit will issue even if the 12 application meets all of the five conditions of the section. [] Assuming the conditions are met, the section states only that parades and demonstrations 'may be permitted.'"
 (Id., italics in original.)
-17 18 The lack clearly defined criteria and a requirement that the licensing official issue the license upon satisfaction of the criteria meant the licensing officials had an unconstitutional degree of 19 20 discretion over the exercise of an individual's First Amendment rights.
+13 14 The lack of clearly defined criteria and a requirement that the licensing official issue the license 15 upon satisfaction of the criteria meant the licensing officials had an unconstitutional degree of 16 discretion over the exercise of an individual's First Amendment rights.

-In Long Beach Lesbian & Gay Pride, Inc. v.
-City of Long Beach (1993) 14 Cal.App.4th 21 22 312 (Long Beach), the plaintiffs challenged the constitutionality of a parade permit ordinance.
-23 The ordinance stated "[t]he city manager or his designee may issue a permit under this chapter if it is determined that the following criteria have been met:" (Id. at p.
+17 In Long Beach Lesbian & Gay Pride, Inc. v.
+City of Long Beach (1993) 14 Cal.App.4th 18 312 (Long Beach), the plaintiffs challenged the constitutionality of a parade permit ordinance.
+19 The ordinance stated "[t]he city manager or his designee may issue a permit under this chapter if 20 it is determined that the following criteria have been met:" (Id. at p.
 325, italics in original.)
-24 The appellate court found that "notwithstanding its internal guidelines, [the ordinance] ultimately 25 reposes in the city manager open-ended discretion whether or not to issue permits.
-It therefore 26 was correctly held unconstitutional."
+21 The appellate court found that "notwithstanding its internal guidelines, [the ordinance] ultimately 22 reposes in the city manager open-ended discretion whether or not to issue permits.
+It therefore 23 was correctly held unconstitutional."
 (Id. at p.
 326.)
-At least some members of the Legislature 27 28 appear to recognize Bruen's dictate.
+At least some members of the Legislature 24 appear to recognize Bruen's dictate.

-Senate Bill 918 (2021-2022 Reg.
-Sess.) was California's initial attempt to address Bruen 1 2 in the Legislature.
-Rather than simply excising the "good cause" requirement, the bill would have 3 amended section 26150, subdivision (a) to read, "When a person applies for a new license or 4 license renewal to carry a pistol, revolver, or other firearm capable of being concealed upon the 5 person, the sheriff of a county shall issue or renew a license to that person upon proof of all of the 6 following."
+25 Senate Bill 918 (2021-2022 Reg.
+Sess.) was the initial attempt to address Bruen in the 26 Legislature.
+Rather than simply excising the "good cause" requirement, the bill would have 27 amended section 26150, subdivision (a) to read, "When a person applies for a new license or 28 license renewal to carry a pistol, revolver, or other firearm capable of being concealed upon the person, the sheriff of a county shall issue or renew a license to that person upon proof of all of the following."
 (Italics added.)
-The Court also notes the proposed legislation would have removed the 7 "good cause" and the "good moral character" requirements.
-Senate Bill 918 would have made 8 California a "shall issue" state, responding to Justice Kavanaugh's observation that "the 6 states," 9 including California, may continue to require concealed carry licenses "so long as those States 10 employ objective licensing requirements like those used by the 43 shall-issue states."
-(Bruen, 11 supra, 142 S.Ct. at p.
+Senate Bill 918 would have made California a "shall issue" state, and fulfilled Justice Kavanaugh's observation that "the 6 states," including California, may continue to require concealed carry licenses "so long as those States employ objective licensing requirements like those used by the 43 shall-issue states."
+(Bruen, supra, 142 S.Ct. at p.
 2162 (Conc.
 Opn.
 Kavanaugh, J.).)
-The bill did not pass, but is an indication 12 that some lawmakers understand Bruen's effect on "may issue" licensing statutes.
+The bill was not ultimately passed by the Legislature, but it is an indication that some lawmakers understand Bruen's effect on "may issue" licensing statutes.